MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/algorithms.md

 \ket{b}\rightarrow \ket{b+a \text{ mod }N}=\begin{cases} \ket{b+a},& b+a < N\\\\ \ket{b+a-N},& (b+a)\ge N \end{cases}.
 $$

 The Beauregard adder uses the Draper adder, or more specifically $\phi\\\!\operatorname{ADD}$, to add $a$ and $b$ in phase.
 It then uses the same operation to identify whether $a+b <N$ by subtracting $N$ and testing if $a+b-N<0$.
 The circuit stores this information in an ancillary qubit and then adds $N$ back the register if $a+b<N$.
-It then concludes by uncomputing this ancillary bit (this step is needed to ensure that the ancilla can be de-allocated after calling the adder).
+It then concludes by uncomputing this ancillary bit (this step is needed to ensure that the ancilla can be deallocated after calling the adder).
 The circuit for the Beauregard adder is given below.

 ![Beauregard adder shown as circuit diagram](~/media/beau.png)